 For program specific information click on the program below:

 In the Mental Health and Addiction Services department, the Addiction Services degree program prepares entry-level professionals for employment working on an inter-disciplinary team with clinical supervision in chemical dependency treatment settings.
 Graduates of this program work directly with a diverse group of clients.
-The program can be completed on a full-time or part-time basis with day and evening options available.
+The program can be taken full-time or part- time.
 If enrolled full-time, it is designed to be completed in five (5) semesters.
 It consists of open enrollment courses (general education and division specific) and program specific courses with limited enrollment.
 The open enrollment courses may be taken prior to entry into the limited enrollment courses.
 Second-year practicum hours can be submitted toward partial employment requirements of the Ohio Chemical Dependency Professionals Board (OCDP).
 To qualify for entry to limited enrollment courses, please see the Applicant Information packet located on the web page.
 A cumulative GPA of 2.0 is required, as well as an initial faculty advising appointment during MHT 1101.
 A grade of C or higher is required in all program courses.
 The practicum portion of the curriculum provides 420 hours of supervised experience.
 Note: For students under age 18 there may be restrictions on participating in certain Health Sciences programs.
 Any student under age 18 must contact the program director/department chair to discuss whether he or she may enroll.View Full Program Details

 This series of courses meets the 180 clock hours of chemical dependency specific education required by the Ohio Chemical Dependency Professionals Board to apply for chemical dependency licensure.
 It is for individuals who have previously earned or are in the process of earning at least an Associate degree in behavioral science.View Full Program Details

-This one course certificate meets the educational requirements for the CDCA Phase II certification with the Ohio Chemical Dependency Professionals Board.
+This one course certificate meets the educational requirements for the CDCA Renewable credential with the Ohio Chemical Dependency Professionals Board.
 Content includes: addiction and treatment knowledge, individual and group counseling, evaluation, service coordination, documentation and professionalism.View Full Program Details

 View our Student Achievement Indicators.